ruzihao/smart-personal-website/content/project/AA01-BCTM/index.md

 ---
-title: [AA01-BCTM] Firm Profiling and Competition Assessment
+title: "[AA01-BCTM] Firm Profiling and Competition Assessment"
 summary: In this paper, we design a novel firm profiling and competitiveness assessment system following the framework defined by Information System Design Theory (ISDT).
 Specifically, we build a Heterogeneous Occupation Network (HON) using heterogeneous information of employees’ occupation end education histories.
 We then employ a heterogeneous network embedding model to learn firms’ latent representations which are later used to train a supervised classifier model for downstream competitiveness estimation tasks.
 # tags:
 # - Deep Learning